 Report Cards and Testing Schedule

-Schalmont distributes report cards throughout the year for the elementary, middle and high school levels as well progress reports four times per year for grades 6-12 students.
+Schalmont distributes report cards throughout the year for all students.
+Progress reports are also provided four times per year for students in grades 6-12.

-In the middle school, report cards are given to students in homeroom, except for the final report card in June or July, which is mailed home.
-Progress reports for students in grades 6-12 are now distributed online through the district’s highly secure Parent Portal.
+In the Middle School, report cards are given to students in homeroom, except for the final report card in June or July, which is mailed home.
+Progress reports for students in grades 6-12 are now distributed online through the district’s online Parent Portal.

 Home School Information